-Let me know in the comments if you want to see more.
+Let me know if you want to see more!

 Final reminder.
 Everybody has their own opinion and each tool exists to solve a problem.
 There is no winner take all in the tech space (at least not until AI bots by BostonDynamics take over our world), so be smart and just use the data from here and your own, to make an informed decision based on your needs.

 By the way, all the courses I teach for programmers keeps this methodology in mind to teach you the most modern and important skills in the industry to make you valuable to employers.
 They’re pretty good courses (if I do say so myself) so if you’re interested in leveling up your skills, do check them out.